Frequently Asked Questions

 What is the difference between “Organ” and “Research” donor?

 If you are an organ donor in SC, your driver's license will have a small heart symbol in the corner.
 This choice helps extend the lives of others but does not cover all of your organs or specific research studies.
 Our donation program focuses specifically on research.
-A registered donor in our program empowers research in areas like age-related diseases of the brain, hearing, smell and vision.
+A registered donor in our program empowers research in areas like age-related diseases of the brain, hearing, balance, smell and vision.

 Who can register to become a research donor?